 If you’ve enjoyed reading this please ‘Like’ the post, you can also rate it using the ‘5 stars’ button.
 Comments are brilliant too!

-My plan for this week’s blog was to continue with a surgery theme using the story of a lady who had what was described as the “Mother of all Surgeries” after being late diagnosed with a very rare and advanced appendiceal cancer.
-I had a draft in outline before Christmas ready to update and publish early Jan.
-However, I’ve been carefully watching the story unfold about the death of respected ESPN anchor Stuart Scott from cancer and decided to incorporate a quick paragraph on that on the basis there is by coincidence, an appendiceal link.
+My plan for this week’s blog was to continue with a surgery theme using the story of a lady who had what was described as the “Mother of all Surgeries” after being late diagnosed with a very rare and advanced type of appendiceal cancer.
+With NETs, surgery is a topical subject as not everyone will be able to have it and some might not even need it.
+Check out my blog “to cut or not to cut“.

-I recently suggested in a blog that ‘‘ and that is probably true for many cancer survivors.
+I suggested in a previous blog that ‘‘ and that is probably true for many cancer survivors.
 However, I then added that NETs were one of a small number of tumours for which surgical debulking can provide some survival advantage for those with metastatic and incurable disease.
 In my own case, I’ve had my primary removed as part of a small intestine resection and a right hemicolectomy ‘en bloc’ – plus a bunch of mesenteric and retroperitoneal ‘stuff’.
-Other metastases removed include 66% liver resection (which included an opportunistic removal of gall bladder for treatment side effect control), 9 lymph nodes removed from my left axillary area (armpit), 5 lymph nodes removed left clavicle area and two hotspots are still under investigation.
-I’m now under constant surveillance but I’m doing OK and I intend to outlive my Oncologist 🙂
+Other metastases were removed at a later date including a 66% liver resection (which included an opportunistic removal of gall bladder for treatment side effect control), 9 lymph nodes removed from my left axillary area (armpit), 5 lymph nodes removed left clavicle area and two hotspots are still under investigation.
+I’m now under constant surveillance but I’m doing OK …… and I intend to outlive my Oncologist 🙂

-Although there are long term side effects from my surgery, I’m gradually adjusting my lifestyle to cope (a work in progress, even after 4 years!).
-This is mainly through (not too drastic) diet adjustments.
+Although there are long term side effects from my surgery, I’m gradually adjusting my lifestyle to cope (a work in progress, even after 6 years!).
+This is mainly through (not too drastic) diet adjustments and nutritional level surveillance.
 My other weapon is to learn as much as I can about my disease in order that I can learn how best to live with the side effects of both the cancer and the treatment.
 Despite the extent of my surgery (to date) and my cancer’s stage, I still consider myself fortunate to have been diagnosed earlier than the average for this disease (….sheer luck) and then had access to what some might describe as aggressive surgery shortly after.
-I suspect 4 years of ‘Lanreotide’ is also playing a big part.
+I suspect 6 years of ‘Lanreotide’ is also playing a big part.

 I was totally amazed by the extent of the surgery the lady had to undergo and wondered how she was going to cope with the side effects.
 She was clearly an extreme case and many patients are caught early on and treated accordingly.
 They removed her appendix, large bowel, most of her small bowel, gall bladder, spleen, womb, ovaries, fallopian tubes and cervix as well as most of her stomach lining and navel.
 Her surgery was described as the “Mother of all Surgeries” and included a 90 minute ‘chemo bath’ (formally known as Hyperthermic Intraperitoneal Chemotherapy (HIPEC)).
 Interestingly she was originally diagnosed with IBS, a similar scenario to many NET patients.
 I was also struck by the similarities of some of the symptoms with those found in NET Cancer.